CocosService/service-docs/en/vunglead.md

 Developer can get a quick taste of the Vungle service with the sample project.

-- Click on the **Sample** button in the Vungle service panel, clone or download, and open the project in Cocos Creator.
+- Clone [sample project](https://github.com/CocosService/vungleDemo.git) and open it in Cocos Creator.

 - Enable Vungle service and configure android/ios appid as mentioned above.